Django Database Connection Management

 This configuration sets a 5-minute connection reuse window.
 It enables automatic stale connection validation.
 It also enforces query and statement timeouts at the driver level.

 Align CONN_MAX_AGE with your proxy’s idle timeout to prevent connection storms.
 Deployments or proxy restarts can trigger mass reconnections if Django’s cache window exceeds the proxy’s eviction threshold.
 Use transaction mode in PgBouncer to multiplex Django’s persistent connections efficiently.
+For the exact timeout math and a value-by-value walkthrough, see Configuring CONN_MAX_AGE for Django and PgBouncer; the trade-off between transaction and statement multiplexing is covered in PgBouncer Transaction vs Statement Pooling.

 Parameter Safe Range Proxy Alignment Operational Impact